TeskaLabs/splang-docs/language/type-system.md

 Must be in UTF-8 encoding.

 _Note: `str` could be casted to `[ui8]` (list of `ui8`) in 'toll-free' manner; it is the binary equivalent._

-## Any

-`any`

-"Any" type can represent any other type.
-It shouldn't be used as a primary data type because it has an overhead but it is rather useful for typing of the dictionary that combines types (e.g. `{str:any}`) and other situations where type is not certain in the compile type.

 ## None